 - Practical Algorithms

 It is expected that apprentices should be capable of contributing to team discussions at work and will be relied upon to complete assigned tasks with a high degree of autonomy.

-In Year 3 the Graduate Apprentices will be given the opportunity to sit in on existing Undergraduate Computer Science courses.
-Apprentices will spend between a day and a day and a half on campus during term time taking part in Honours level courses, a list of which can be found in the [course catalogue].
+In Year 3 the Graduate Apprentices will join existing Undergraduate Computer Science courses.
+Apprentices will spend a day and a half on campus during term time taking part in Honours level courses, a list of which can be found in the full course catalogue.